thomasWeise/distributedComputingExamples/webServices/README.md

 Here you can find examples for using [Web Services](https://en.wikipedia.org/wiki/Web_service).
 Web services are the basic foundation of many distributed enterprise computing systems and [service-oriented architectures](https://en.wikipedia.org/wiki/Service-oriented_architecture).
 Since they use the [XML](http://github.com/thomasWeise/distributedComputingExamples/tree/master/xml/)-based [SOAP](https://en.wikipedia.org/wiki/SOAP) protocol usually over [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), they can be implemented as Java Servlets](http://github.com/thomasWeise/distributedComputingExamples/tree/master/javaServlets/).
 How to find and use a given web service is often specified in [WSDL](https://en.wikipedia.org/wiki/Web_Services_Description_Language).

+Web services are the primary technology used to build distributed enterprise application systems.
+A web service is a self-contained, coarse-grained building block of such a system, basically an encapsulated and published application.

+Assume that we have an imaginary company.
+It is easy to see that the software of the human resource (HR) department of a company should interact with the software of its financial department, which, in turn, should interact with the software of the bank where the company has its account.
+If a new person is hired, the HR department will fill her information into its software system.
+This should automatically notify the system of the financial department to now pay salary to that new employee.
+Every month, this software could then invoke a transaction for sending the salary to the new employee in the bank's software.
+The three software components thus are not something like libraries or simple classes.
+They are self-contained, each using its own database, and provide high-level functionality.
+The question how this functionality is provided has the answer "Web Service".

+A web service can be invoked with the XML-based SOAP protocol and can be described via WSDL.
+Frameworks like [Axis2](http://axis.apache.org/axis2/java/core/) can publish the functions of a normal Java class as service routines on the server side.
+They take care of all necessary communication, e.g., implement [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) (or are [Java Servlets](https://en.wikipedia.org/wiki/Java_Servlet)), parse both  XML and SOAP, and (un)mashall data to and from XML/SOAP.
+For the client side, they can read a WSDL service description and generate corresponding Java classes for invoking the service described in the WSDL.

+In a service-oriented architecture ([SOA](https://en.wikipedia.org/wiki/Service-oriented_architecture)), web services encapsulating stand-alone applications form the building blocks of [business processes](https://en.wikipedia.org/wiki/Business_Process).
+(But this is outside the scope of this example.)

 ## 1. Examples

 ### 1.1.
 Warehouse Web Service